SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 ### Bounded Context

-Bounded Context is an autonomous component with its own domain model and its own Ubiquitous Language.Systems usually have multiple Bounded Contexts.
+Bounded Context is an autonomous component with its own domain model and its own Ubiquitous Language.
+Systems usually have multiple Bounded Contexts.

-For example, `Orders`, `UserManagement`, `Shipping` as examples of the contexts of an online retail system.
+`Orders`, `UserManagement`, `Shipping` as examples of the contexts of an online retail system.

 ### Message Buses

 #### Command Bus

 This is a message broker responsible for routing the command to its handler.
-Unlike a [Command Handler](#command-handler), it does not modify the application business model or produces events.
+Unlike a [Command Handler](#command-handler), it does not modify the application business model, nor produces domain events.

 There can be only one handler per command type registered in a Command Bus.